 - Do something you enjoy.
 Take up a hobby.
 For me lately it’s been climbing.

 These aren’t the end all be all.
 These life lessons certainly helped contribute to a healthier mental state, but it’s a continual process.
 While I no longer need to talk to a therapist weekly (though I like to check in every once in a while to get a “tune up”), it’s not over and it may never “go away”.
 Coming to terms with this has also been difficult for me.
-Sometimes I’m still in the process of it.
+I’m still in the process of it.

 I also know that it’s so much easier to talk about your struggles in hindsight when you’ve already dealt with the worst of it, but because I value openness, honestly, and authenticity, next week I hope to share what I am currently struggling with.
 I’m grateful for all the life lessons I’ve learned so far, and I’m grateful to be able to share a piece of myself to such a wonderful blog community.

-I can’t believe Robin Williams is no longer with us.
+Also, this whole post came about because I can’t believe Robin Williams is no longer with us.
 As tragic as it is to hear about any celebrity’s death, I don’t think I’ve ever grieved like this over someone I didn’t know personally.
 I’m not sure what it was about Robin Williams, but I felt this strange and deep sense of loss.
 My heart physically ached when I heard the news.
 Maybe I am also mourning the loss of the happier parts of my childhood.
 I didn’t realize until this week how much of a profound impact he had.
 For someone who brought so much joy and laughter into other people’s lives, it’s sad to hear that he was a victim of his own depression.

 [ Update: It actually wasn’t depression, read this if you want to learn the real reason why Robin Williams committed suicide ]